rkooo567/Youtube-Clone/README.md

 ReactJS, Youtbue API

-I remoted the ReduxSimple Starter made by Stephen Grider to my repository (So 54 commits are not made by me).
+remoted the ReduxSimpleStarter made by Stephen Grider to my project repository (So 54 commits are not made by me).

 Used =>
 # ReduxSimpleStarter